MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

         -Run the following command: "python -m PyInstaller --onefile program_name.py"

     TO DO
-        -Create a new View, "Stress":
-            -Show the value for R explicitly in the graph (ex.
-In upper right corner) -Change the color of the graph when curving up vs down

         -Organize exports into different folders

         -Create a functionality to move each layer up and down in the stack